ishswar/octant-service/wfc-demo/demo.md

 ### Sample output

-If helm file succeeds than if you run `get pods` command in default namespace you should see output like below
+If helm file succeeds than if you run `kubectl get pods` command in default namespace you should see output like below

 ```bash
 ubuntu-pshah@ip-172-31-38-9:~/webfocus-ce/scripts/helmfile/infra$kubectl get pod